• Home

 About This Version

-Tony Bennett recorded “Sentimental Journey” in July 1995 and released that year on Here’s To The Ladies.
+Tony Bennett recorded “Sentimental Journey” in July 1995 for his album Here’s To The Ladies, which honored the great women singers of the 20th century.
 The song is in tribute to Doris Day, who first recorded the song.
-It was arranged and conducted by Jorge Calandrelli.
+Jorge Calandrelli wrote the arrangement and conducted the orchestra.

 Here’s the 1944 recording of “Sentimental Journey” by Les Brown and His Band of Renown, featuring Doris Day.

-Filed Under: Song of the Day Tagged With: Ben Homer, Bud Green, Doris Day, Here's To The Ladies, Jorge Calandrelli, Les Brown, Tony Bennett
+Filed Under: Song of the Day Tagged With: Ben Homer, Bud Green, Doris Day, Here's To The Ladies, Jorge Calandrelli, Les Brown, Les Brown and His Band of Renown, Tony Bennett

 About This Song